 Our Team

-Our multi-disciplinary team applies their expertise from a range of complimentary fields in the arts and architecture to further the goals and scope of MADWORKSHOP.
-With decades of collective experience, our team shares an insatiable commitment to the design process, from conception to fabrication, and beyond.
+Our multi-disciplinary team offers wide-ranging expertise in the arts to further the scope and goals of MADWORKSHOP.
+With decades of collective experience, we share a commitment to the design process—from conception to fabrication to market placement—and we are dedicated to advancing arts-based education and practice.

 Our Advisory Board plays a crucial role in shaping the trajectory of MADWORKSHOP.
-Comprised of pioneers and luminaries from the fields of publishing, product design, robotics, and more, our board members keep the foundation focused in its objectives and offer invaluable insight to our Fellows and Staff.
+Comprised of leaders in the fields of architecture, education, publishing, product design, art curation, and robotics, these contributors support the Foundation’s objectives and offer invaluable insight to our fellows and staff.

 David C. Martin